 - possibility of practicing

-We ask you to transfer a 100 Euros deposit at the time of your application.
+We ask you to transfer a 500 Euros deposit after we had confirmed your participation.

 With your application also send